 In 830, Bishop Ratold of Verona, Italy, ( who was, incidentally, the successor of Bishop Egino, see Church of St Peter and Paul, below) purchased the relics of St. Mark and brought them to Reichenau from Venice.
 In order to conceal the transfer of the relics, the bishop used the name St. Valens, a prominent figure in the Catholic Church as a priest and bishop of Verona, for the relics.
 Bishop Ratold, who was from the Alemannis, founded the town of Radolfzell on the shore of Lake Constance in 826, and retired there in 834.
 His grave is in the Church of Our Lady in Radolfzell.

-of St Mark and his familiar, the lion
+End view of the reliquary with picture of St Mark and his familiar, the lion |

 The reliquary today is a silver-embossed and gold-plate shrine made in the early 14th century.